Frequently Asked Questions

 We are often asked if we believe, because we are providing services to more children, does this mean more children are being abused in our community.
 We do not necessarily believe more children are being abused, however, we attribute the rise in cases to partner agencies observing the benefits of bringing children to the Center, both in terms of the outcome of their case, as well as the positive effects on the child and family.

+Yes!
 Research shows that if a caregiver responds appropriately to their child’s emotional needs, the outcomes for that child improves.
 We know that many times when caregivers bring their child to the CAC, they feel uncertain and ill-equipped about how to manage their child’s emotional or behavioral needs.
 Indeed, this may be the first traumatic experience their child and family have ever endured.
 Because of this, CAC staff provide wrap-around services to, not only the child, but to their entire family.
+While mental health counseling services are provided only to the child, our family advocate can help with community referrals, finding resources, and advocacy.

 What makes the CAC staff prepared to work with children who have been abused?

 CAC staff has an array of knowledge, both educational and through experience, related to child development, family systems, and trauma response.
 Each staff member has an undeniable passion for serving children who have experienced some form of abuse.
-Staff is specially trained to work with children who have experienced abuse and each staff member receives ongoing training related to their specific role at the agency.
+All staff members are specially trained to work with children who have experienced abuse and each staff member receives ongoing training related to their specific role at the agency.

-If I suspect my child has been abused, how do I get an appointment at the CAC?
+If I suspect a child is being abused, how do I make an appointment?

 Our CAC only accepts referrals from law enforcement and Child Protective Services, therefore you must call them initially with your concern.
 However, our staff is always willing and available to assist you in navigating this process as best as possible.